pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 ## Pandora Behaviour Engine Plus

-1. You can run Pandora Behaviour Engine anytime animations were set up.
+1. You can run Pandora Behaviour Engine anytime all the animations have been installed.
 1. Run Pandora Behaviour Engine Plus.
 1. Enable everything and click the build button. (~25 seconds)